So may we, in this life

 intangibles about us.

-Featuring Aaron’s sermon from Sunday, and a reflection from Steve Garnaas-Holmes shared out by Anne.
-Also links to several of our content clearinghouses for all your SJC content needs!
+Featuring Aaron’s sermon from Sunday, a recording from last year’s Choral Eucharist Service for All Saints, and links to several of our content clearinghouses for all your SJC content needs!

-Featuring Rob’s sermon from Sunday, a guest selection from the Seacoast Queer Choir, a request for support for our Garden project, and links to all our content!
+Featuring Rob’s sermon from Sunday, and a new recording of a powerful anthem from the Parish Choir, as well as links to all our content!

 But the good news is that then there is new life.
 Wildflowers bloom again… They’re both such surprises.
 Wildflowers stop you in your hiking tracks.
 You want to savor the colors and scents, let them breathe you in, let yourself be amazed.
 And bulbs that grow in the cold rocky dirt remind us that no one is lost.